 If you are going to use a dishwasher, it's worth noting that it may discolour teats.
 And if you're buying your first dishwasher, make sure you get a great model that won't leave milk trapped in bottles - take a look at our pick of the that are ideal for parents.

-There are three methods of sterilising:
+There are four methods of sterilising:

 You can buy sterilisers designed specifically for each of these.
 A steriliser is not essential, though – bottles can be sterilised in a pan of boiling water.

 If you use a steam steriliser, remember to descale it regularly to avoid limescale building up.
 Check the user manual for guidance on how often to do this.

 With this type, you place your bottles upside-down in the steriliser, add water and switch it on.
 The water is heated electrically.
 When sterilisation has finished, usually after about 10 minutes, the steriliser switches off automatically.
 Provided that the lid isn't opened, the contents will stay sterile for a while (usually about six hours).

 You place the bottles in the steriliser with a small amount of water, fasten the lid, place it in the microwave and operate according to the manufacturer’s instructions.
 Sterilisation takes about 10 minutes.

 Tablets or liquid containing diluted bleach are placed into a measured amount of cold water inside the steriliser tank.
 Bottles must then be completely immersed in the solution, making sure there are no air bubbles where bacteria could survive (you need to be especially careful about this if the bottles are sterilised lying on their side).